CommonAccord/Cmacc-Org/Doc/G/MarathonVC/Agt/Contractor/Form/Orig.md

 CodersNote=The "Inventions" section in the Employment Agreement is substantially different, so we put the Contractor's form back in, overriding.

-Def.Invention.sec=“{_Inventions}” means discoveries, inventions, works of authorship, concepts, ideas, processes, methods, formulas, compositions, techniques, programs, software, designs, improvements and innovations or “know-how” related thereto (including all data and records pertaining thereto), whether or not patentable, copyrightable, registrable as a trademark, recorded in any medium or reduced to writing.
+Def.Invention.sec=“{DefT.Invention}s” means discoveries, inventions, works of authorship, concepts, ideas, processes, methods, formulas, compositions, techniques, programs, software, designs, improvements and innovations or “know-how” related thereto (including all data and records pertaining thereto), whether or not patentable, copyrightable, registrable as a trademark, recorded in any medium or reduced to writing.

 2.Ti=Scope; Services; Independent Contractor Status; Duties